ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 This page describes three categories of running Conx.
 Conx requires two main components: the Jupyter notebook system, and the Python Conx libraries.
 The first two options have Jupyter already installed and ready to run.
 The first option has everything:

+* Free, Online, Ready-to-run - click and go
 * Pre-Built Virtual Machine - download image and run
 * In-the-cloud Jupyter - login and install Conx Python packages
 * Manage Your Own Install - uses standard Python tools on your computer

 There are pros and cons to each option.
 See the Troublingshooting section at the bottom for additional help.

-## Pre-Build Virtual Machines

-Rather than installing Conx piecemeal, consider one of the following pre-built virtual machine options:
+## Free, Online, Ready-to-run

 * [MyBinder](https://mybinder.org/v2/gh/Calysto/conx/master?filepath=binder%2Findex.ipynb) - A complete in-the-cloud option.
 Availability may be limited due to demand.

+## Pre-Built Virtual Machines

+Rather than installing Conx piecemeal, consider one of the following pre-built virtual machine options:

 * [Conx Docker container](Docker.md) - Perhaps the easiest option.
 But large download.
 * [VirtualBox image](VirtualBox.md) - Perhaps the most flexible option.
 Complete Ubuntu system, but large download.